great-expectations/great_expectations/docs/docusaurus/docs/cloud/deploy_gx_agent.md

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';

-To use GX Cloud features and functionality in an org-hosted deployment, you need to deploy the GX Agent.
+To use GX Cloud features and functionality, you need to deploy the GX Agent.
+The GX Agent runs open source GX code in GX Cloud, and it allows you to securely access your data without connecting to it or interacting with it directly.
+To learn more about the GX Agent and deployment patterns, see [About GX Cloud](./about_gx.md).

 ## Prerequisites